K-PaaS/application-platform-guide-eng/user_guide/development_platform/public_api.md

 Drives a service broker to use in an Open Cloud Platform.
 Service brokers can be used by driving in the form of an application within an open cloud platform as a single application, but this document guides you through how to use it in an open cloud platform by running it on an external server.
 An external server in which a service broker is driven must configure an environment in which communication with an open cloud platform is possible.
 There is no separate guidance on the operation of the service broker.

 ### <div id='36'></div> 5.1.
 Log in to Open Cloud Platform
-Create service broker from the Open Cloud Platform.
-Administrator authority of open cloud platform is required to create service broker.
+Create a service broker from the Open Cloud Platform.
+Administrator authority of open cloud platform is required to create a service broker.
 Log in to the open cloud platform with an administrator account through the command below.
 ```
   $ cf login
 ```